luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The **Basic Amenities** page presents a series of doughnut  charts displaying information of core areas such as:
-- The principle source of water and power
+- the principle source of water and power; and
-- Ther percentage of MoDS with sufficient water and power supplies
+- the percentage of MoDS with sufficient water and power supplies

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_basic_amenities.png" alt="Basic Amenitites" height="300"></img>